Review of Neutral Naturalness: Collider Phenomenology

 \subsection{Higgs Physics}

 The most robust prediction of neutral naturalness is the existence of new states that couple to the Higgs.
 Consequently, examining the Higgs for indications of these structures is highly motivated.
 In pNGB Higgs models the tree-level couplings of the Higgs to SM fields are modified, which already constrains such theories~\cite{Burdman:2014zta,Thrasher:2017rpa}.
 The deviations from SM couplings can also have significant effects on, for instance, rare top quark decays~\cite{Bie:2020sro}.
 In supersymmetric theories, or general bottom-up models with scalar top partners, the tree-level Higgs couplings may be unaffected.
-However, loop-level couplings, such as $h\gamma\gamma$~\cite{Fan:2014txa} and $hZ\gamma$~\cite{Archer-Smith:2020gib} (or even a loop-level contribution to $hZZ$~\cite{Craig:2013xia}), can be modified by the contribution of the new particles to the loop calculations.
+However, loop-level couplings like those shown in Fig.~\ref{fig:HiggsLoopVV}, including $h\gamma\gamma$~\cite{Fan:2014txa} and $hZ\gamma$~\cite{Archer-Smith:2020gib} (or even contributions to $hZZ$~\cite{Craig:2013xia,Haisch:2023aiz}), can be modified by the contributions from top partners or other BSM particles in the loop.
+Loop corrections to di-Higgs production can also be used to probe heavy fermions that couple to the Higgs~\cite{Haisch:2023aiz}.

-The Higgs often acquires new, or exotic, decay modes.
+In neutral naturalness the Higgs often connects the SM to a new sector of particles.
+If some of these particles are lighter than half the Higgs mass, the Higgs can acquire new, sometimes referred to as exotic, decay modes.
 For example, in the mirror twin Higgs model the Higgs couples to all twin quarks and leptons.
 The strengths of these couplings and the mass of the twin fermions are both controlled by the ratio of the SM Higgs VEV to the twin Higgs VEV, $v/f$.
-This quantity is also directly proportional to the tuning of the model, making both Higgs coupling deviations and the invisible Higgs width direct probes of naturalness.
-Even when these states are to heavy for the an on-shell Higgs to decay into them, they can be produced through an off-shell Higgs~\cite{Craig:2014lda,Goncalves:2017iub,Goncalves:2018pkt}.
+This quantity is also directly proportional to the tuning of the model, making both Higgs coupling deviations and the invisible Higgs width direct probes of the naturalness of this scenario.
+Even when these states are too heavy for an on-shell Higgs to decay into them, they can be produced through an off-shell Higgs~\cite{Craig:2014lda,Goncalves:2017iub,Goncalves:2018pkt}.
+The loop effects of the new heavy particles can also affect well-known processes~\cite{Haisch:2023aiz}, allowing precision measurements to reveal their presence.

-Most models require that some of the hidden-sector particles are charged under a hidden $SU(3)$ gauge group.
-In many scenarios the fields charged under hidden color are much heavier than the hidden confinement scale, implying that the lowest lying hidden hadrons are glueballs~\cite{Craig:2015pha}.
-The lightest glueball has the right quantum numbers to mix with the Higgs, $0^{++}$, and does so through multi-loop processes~\cite{Juknevich:2009ji,Juknevich:2009gg}.
-This can give the Higgs a small coupling to this glueball state, which can also decay, after traversing a macroscopic distance, back into SM fields.
-Despite the uncertainties of glueball hadronization~\cite{Curtin:2022tou}, these exotic displaced decays of the Higgs~\cite{Curtin:2015fna,Csaki:2015fba} can be powerful probes of neutral natural frameworks.